-Long Leasehold Property 125 years

-Office equipment 5 years

-Computer equipment 4 years
+Long Leasehold Property 125 years 5 years Office equipment Computer equipment 4 years

 Fixed asset investments

 Investments are stated at market value as at the balance sheet date.
 The Statement of Financial Activities includes the net gains and losses arising on revaluation and disposals throughout the year.